 If you have followed us over at Sherlock, you will likely have heard us say many times that product engagement is the lifeblood of any SaaS business.
-This is because the entire SaaS business model is dependent on people using (and getting value from) your product consistently over time.
+This is because the entire SaaS business model is dependent on people using (and getting value from) your product consistently over time, otherwise they churn.
 The entire model is dependent on product engagement.

 In short, creating a method for scoring engagement is essential for every SaaS business.
-Without a proper way to score the engagement of your users and accounts, it’s pretty much impossible to know what the hell is going on with your business.
+Without a proper way to score the product usage of your customers and accounts, it’s pretty much impossible to know what the hell is going on with your business.

 - As a Founder/CEO, how many times have you asked, “How are our accounts doing?” or “How’s engagement this month?” only to be faced with blank stares from your team.

 - As VP of Product, how many times have you wondered if your recent releases were helping to drive overall engagement, only to realize that you don’t have a good way of determining that?

 - As a Customer Success Manager, how many times have you wanted an easy way to prioritize your day’s work – an easy way to determine which accounts are thriving and which are struggling – only to give up and waste the day sending a bunch of random “just checking in” emails?

 - As an AE, how many times have you wished you could easily see which trial accounts are ready for a call and which ones you shouldn’t bother with, only to give up and refresh your Facebook feed a few more times?